 “I pay a lot higher than most parents because we have multiple kids and dogs, and I want my sitter to keep coming back!” says Jene L., a mom, author and TV host in Rotterdam, New York.

 The more kids you have, the more demanding the job for the nanny or sitter, so you may need to increase the hourly rate for your caregiver per child.
 That rate is usually about $1 to $2 more per hour for kids in the same family, says Rachel Charlupski, founder of The Babysitting Company, a company that connects parents with sitters in several cities across the country.
-If you’re sharing a sitter with another family, the rate tends to go up about $5 to $10 per hour per family.
+If you’re sharing a nanny or sitter with another family, the rate tends to go up about $5 to $10 per hour per family.

 3. Number of hours